Fiduciary duty: why it matters when choosing a financial adviser

 Every client is different.
 Some are very sophisticated and knowledgeable in finance and investments while others may not have an understanding of financial markets at all.
 In all cases, it’s the duty of the adviser to provide them with all the information they think the client would need in order to understand the work that the adviser will be carrying out.

 In order to uphold their fiduciary duty any financial adviser should get to know their clients, to ensure that they have a clear view of their financial situation, and understand their requirements and the levels of risk they are comfortable with.
+This personalised approach is also a cornerstone of effective wealth management, where long-term planning depends on a complete view of a client’s financial landscape.

 At PMW our adviser would always have an initial meeting with a person to talk through their finances, outline what we could do to help, and explain the associated fees.
 The client has to feel that this is a person they trust and want to work with.
 It’s like choosing a lawyer or any other professional who is required to act in your best interests.